OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 ---
-layout: blocks/working-session
+layout          : blocks/working-session
-title: Mobile Security Testing Guide (MSTG)
-type: workshop
-track: Mobile Security
-owasp-project: yes
-technology: Mobile
+title           : Mobile Security Testing Guide (MSTG) type            : workshop track           : Mobile Security owasp-project   : yes technology      : Mobile status          : featured description     : During the last few months the Mobile Security Testing Guide has made huge steps forward and several parts of the MSTG have now already a draft version
 ---

 During the last few months the Mobile Security Testing Guide has made huge steps forward and several parts of the MSTG have now already a draft version.
 Please have a look at the [GitBook](https://b-mueller.gitbooks.io/owasp-mobile-security-testing-guide/content/) and the [GitHub repo](https://github.com/OWASP/owasp-mstg).